Melania Trump sues Daily Mail, blogger over 'defamatory' stories

-WASHINGTON Melania Trump, the wife of U.S. Republican presidential nominee Donald Trump, sued the Maryland-based publisher of the Daily Mail Online and a blogger on Thursday over stories about her past she believes were "tremendously damaging," her attorney said in a statement.
+WASHINGTON (Reuters) - Melania Trump, the wife of U.S. Republican presidential nominee Donald Trump, sued the Maryland-based publisher of the Daily Mail Online and a blogger on Thursday over stories about her past she believes were "tremendously damaging," her attorney said in a statement.

 A Daily Mail story last month cited a Slovenian magazine's report that a modeling agency that Trump worked with in New York in the 1990s also served as an escort business, linking wealthy clients with women for sexual services.

+Late Thursday, the Daily Mail retracted the story in a posting on its website.

+"To the extent that anything in the Daily Mail's article was interpreted as stating or suggesting that Mrs. Trump worked as an 'escort' or in the 'sex business'... is hereby retracted, and the Daily Mail newspaper regrets any such misinterpretation.

-Trump notified the British newspaper and other news organizations on Aug.
-22 that she would take legal action in response, Trump's attorney, Charles Harder, said in an email at the time, calling the reports "outright lying."
+Trump had notified the British newspaper and other news organizations on Aug.
+22 that she would take legal action, Trump's attorney, Charles Harder, said in an email at the time, calling the reports "outright lying."

 "These defendants made several statements about Mrs. Trump that are 100% false and tremendously damaging to her personal and professional reputation," he said in a statement on Thursday.
-The suit was filed in state circuit court in Montgomery County, Maryland.
+The lawsuit was filed in state circuit court in Montgomery County, Maryland.

-The Daily Mail did not immediately respond to a request for comment.

-The suit alleges that the Maryland blogger, Webster Griffin Tarpley, published "false and defamatory statements" about Trump, including that the former model had suffered from "a full-blown nervous breakdown."
+The lawsuit alleges that the Maryland blogger, Webster Griffin Tarpley, published "false and defamatory statements" about Trump, including that the former model had suffered from "a full-blown nervous breakdown."

 Tarpley could not immediately be reached for comment.